Last Updated on November 27, 2020 by Nazmin Sarker

 Risotto Balls Recipe

-The Italian name for this dish translates as ‘telephone wires’ which refers to the strings of melted Mozzarella cheese, arborio rice, garlic, and herbs, breaded and fried until golden brown, the surprise contained within the deep-fried risotto balls.
-(See details discuss dinner menu)
+The Italian name for this dish translates as ‘telephone wires’ which refers to the strings of melted Mozzarella cheese, arborio rice, garlic, and herbs, breaded and fried until golden brown, the surprise contained within the mushroom risotto balls.

 - 2 tbsp olive oil

 - 1 medium onion, finely chopped